tlikonen/cl-enchant/api-doc.md

-The API documentation for CL-Enchant
+The API documentation for CL Enchant
 ====================================